aarongill1/makersbnb4/README.md

 ===========
 Group project creating a clone of AirBnB.

+MVP - A pre-populated list of available spaces which are available for hire, which contains contact details of host as there are no user logins.

 User Stories
 ============

 ```As a user,
 So that I can use the service,
 I would like to create an account.```